 - Eligibility for active membership in DIA shall extend to any individual meeting the criteria above.

 - Each active member shall be entitled to one vote for election of directors and officers and changes in the Bylaws in accordance with procedures approved by the Board of Directors.
-Such votes shall be cast by proxy ballot, in accordance with applicable law.
+Such votes shall be cast by proxy ballot, including electronic voting, in accordance with applicable law.

 - Life Members and Honorary Members